 Andrews (2021a) notes that these site-selection experiments broadly fall into four categories.
 Sometimes the vote among candidate locations was exceptionally close.
 Other times a new university had specific infrastructure needs, and only two or three sites within the state met the infrastructure requirements.
 In other cases, a few potential sites submitted bids that were quite similar, leaving the state legislatures or boards of trustees largely indifferent between potential locations.
 Finally, some universities were established in locations due to odd quirks that are orthogonal to the site's suitability.
-Andrews (2021a,b) shows that the winning and runner-up counties were similar to one another, in both levels and trends, in the decades before the university site selection experiments.
-Appendix Table A.1 shows a list of the 61 high quality site selection experiments in our sample, and A.1 shows the locations of the winning and losing sites.
-Our experiments cover 185 counties in 39 states.
+Andrews (2021a,b) shows that the winning and runner-up counties were similar to one another, in both levels and trends, in the decades before the university site selection experiments; we reproduce these results for our sample of universities in Appendix Figures A.1 and A.2.
+Appendix Table A.1 shows